ErykKnesz/WoW-Shuffler/README.md

 Link to the game: https://www.starling.games/awow

-I do not wish to infringe upon copyright of the authors and the published.
+I do not wish to infringe upon the copyright of the authors and the publisher.
 This app was made without commercial intent and for individual player's use only, as a fan project.